Solution Builder

 Ideation

-After reviewing the various products in the network design domain, and analyzing their basic features, strengths, and weaknesses, we ideated various opportunities that Equinix could solve for.
-We did a crazy eights exercise and brainstormed several ideas for potential features to include for our MVP.
+After reviewing the various products in the network design domain, and analyzing their basic features, strengths, and weaknesses, I started ideating various opportunities that Equinix could solve for.
+Along with my team, I did a crazy eights exercise and brainstormed several ideas for potential features to include for MVP.

 Goal

-With the long list of potential features identified, we further worked with our product and engineering stakeholders to decide on a narrow, prioritized list to tackle for our minimum viable product (MVP).
-We framed the priority features that would best serve our users top needs, as the following 'How Might We' statements:
+With the long list of potential features identified, I further worked with our product and engineering stakeholders to decide on a narrow, prioritized list to tackle for our minimum viable product (MVP).
+Framed the priority features that would best serve our users top needs, as the following 'How Might We' statements:

 User Flows